Before we answer the question, we need to explain what a podcast is.

 Comedy, sports, and news are three areas of podcasts that are popular.

-So, how many podcasts are there in 2022?
+So, how many podcasts are there in the world in 2023?
 Let’s address that topic next.

 In April 2021, there were a reported 48 million episodes of podcasts.

 In 2018, there were roughly 500,000 podcasts, which is a quarter of the number of active podcasts today.